 Assets.
 Treasury notes and bonds, other securities guaranteed by the Federal Government, certain Federally sponsored agency obligations, and cash, held by the trust funds for investment purposes.

 Assumptions.
-Values relating to future trends in certain factors which affect growth of the trust funds.
+Values relating to future trends in certain key factors which affect the balance in the trust funds.
 Demographic assumptions include fertility, mortality, net immigration, marriage, divorce, retirement patterns, disability incidence and termination rates, and changes in the labor force.
 Economic assumptions include unemployment, average earnings, inflation, interest rates, and productivity.
 Three sets of economic assumptions are presented in the Trustees Report-

-(1) Alternative I is characterized as an "optimistic" set-it assumesrelatively rapid economic growth, low inflation, and favorable
+(1) Alternative I is characterized as a "low cost" set-it assumes relatively rapid economic growth, low inflation, and favorable

-- (from the standpoint of program financing) demographic conditions. - (2) Alternative II is the "intermediate" set of assumptions, with "best estimates" of future economic and demographic conditions. - (3) Alternative III is more "pessimistic," with slow economic growth, more rapid inflation, and financially disadvantageous demographic conditions.
+- (from the standpoint of program financing) demographic conditions. - (2) Alternative II is the "intermediate" set of assumptions, and represents the Trustees' "best estimates" of likely future economic and demographic conditions. - (3) Alternative III, characterized as a "high cost" set, assumes slow economic growth, more rapid inflation, and financially disadvantageous demographic conditions.

-See tables II.D.1 and II.D.2.
+See tables II.D1 and II.D2.

 Automatic cost-of-living increase.
 The annual increase in benefits, effective for December, reflecting the increase in the cost of living.
 The benefit increase equals the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers measured from the average over July, August, and September of the preceding year to the average for the same 3 months in the current year.
 If the increase is less than one-tenth of 1 percent, when rounded, there is no automatic increase for the current year; the increase for the next year would reflect the increase in the cost of living over a 2-year period.
-See table II.E.2.
+See table II.E2.
 If the "stabilizer provision" applies, the increase may be less than the cost of living.